 We all know of the importance of clean healthy water.
 It’s the earths most valuable commodity and one that without which life would not exist.
 Yet we so often take it for-granted, especially when it comes to our hot water.
 It’s not until we wake up to a cold shower that it suddenly becomes a priority.

-If you are in the position of needing to make a decision on your hot water, chances are you need to make that decision sooner rather than later.
+If you are in the position of needing to decide on buying a hot water system, chances are you need to make that decision sooner rather than later.
 We have put together a top 10 of what you need to consider before you decide, because the wrong decision could not only be a waste of money, but you could be wasting a valuable resource.

 Top 10 questions when buying a new hot water system: